Overbryd/euruko2011_website/_posts/2010-08-12-we-have-a-good-chance-for-a-location.md

 Tim has found a location, that is particularly interesting.
 After telling us some details about the building and the space we could use, we were immediately excited!
 I wont spoil to much, because if the whole deal doesn't work out, we would spread too much disappointment.

-In parallel we also decided over the appropriate legal structure to cover the organization of the conference.
-That means both preconditions for having a chance to get a location (choosing one and being a formely accepted organization) are nailed.

 The current state is very exciting, because we are currently moving into the "discussing details" phase with this really amazing location!
 (I can't wait to publish some more images to give this mouth watering writing some more impressions)

 But we have lots of other things to organize as well, and our organisation wiki is growing and growing.
-For this reason we try to have a fixed/contracted location around **9th of September**.
+For this reason we try to have a fixed/contracted location soon.

 Cheers,